 - ¼ cup chopped cilantro

-- 1 tablespoon chopped jalapeno pepper
+- 1 tablespoon chopped jalapeno

-- 2 tablespoons lime juice (one lime)
+- 2 tablespoons lime juice

 - 1 tablespoon minced fresh garlic

-FOR THE TACO SEASONING
+FOR THE BLACKENED SEASONING

-- 1 tablespoon chili powder
+- 1 tablespoon sweet paprika

-- 1 ½ teaspoons cumin
+- 1 ½ teaspoons garlic powder

-- 1 teaspoon garlic powder
+- 1 teaspoons onion powder

 - ½ teaspoon ground oregano